Stairs With Carpet Over Wood Flooring

 Sound Absorption

 Consider where your stairs are in relation to other rooms.
 Are they right next to your home office or someone’s bedroom?
-If so, go in that room and shut the door.
+If so, go into that room and shut the door.
 Have someone walk up and down the stairs to see how much you can hear now.

 Carpeting is much better at absorbing sound than wood.
-So if you can clearly hear someone’s footsteps, you may want to use carpet on those stairs.
+So, if you can clearly hear someone’s footsteps, you may want to use carpet on those stairs.
 That way, you can focus on your work during the day or get a good night’s sleep.

 Stair Traffic